Skip to main content

 Activity timeline

-Every interaction from every source is stored chronologically — pageviews, form submissions, SDK events, Stripe charges, Slack messages, email threads, call transcripts.
+Every interaction from every source is stored chronologically: pageviews, form submissions, SDK events, Stripe charges, Slack messages, email threads, call transcripts, support tickets, and calendar events.
 The timeline shows what happened with full detail and original timestamps.

 Facts